EoinDavey/Setanta-site/notes/src/graphics-options.md

 ### Turtle graphics

 Another approach is to allow the user to program a small robot (usually called the turtle).
 The turtle can draw lines as it moves around the plane.
-This approach is used by *LOGO* and it's derivatives, it allows the user to program complex figures easily, by co-ordinating the movement of a curve.
+This approach is used by *LOGO* and its derivatives, it allows the user to program complex figures easily, by co-ordinating the movement of a curve.
 It's effectively like a programmable etch-a-sketch.

 ### 2D grid

 An alternative of the *Scratch-like* approach is allowing the user to program different entities that exists on a 2D grid plane with integer co-ordinates, The user can move elements around the grid and customise the display of the grid.
 This is the approach used by programs like *AgentSheets*.
 For example a user could program a maze solver that can solve mazes drawn on the grid.
-While this approach could seem like a simplification of the *Scratch-like* approach it is powerful in it's own right, by limiting the code to a 2D grid it enables the user to quickly build different environments, For example, a simple game akin to **Frogger** could be developed with relative ease.
+While this approach could seem like a simplification of the *Scratch-like* approach it is powerful in its own right, by limiting the code to a 2D grid it enables the user to quickly build different environments, For example, a simple game akin to **Frogger** could be developed with relative ease.
 This approach would also enable cellular automata simulations akin to Conway's Game of Life.

 ### Combination of all above options